haveno-dex/haveno-docs/docs/the-project/payment_methods/PayTM.md

 In order to make a payment or transfer funds through PayTM, you just need your recipients PayTM registered email or phone number.
 No other information is needed.

 When the offer is confirmed Haveno will provide you with the XMR Sellers PayTM details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking 'payment started'.
+You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Send`.

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.